 Brooklyn in the house!

-The October 2019 program started off in Brooklyn, with the residents staying at the NY Moore Hostel.
-The residents were just 10 minutes away from their walls, and this was their first public art opportunity in New York.
+The Fall 2019 program started off in Brooklyn with the residents staying at the NY Moore Hostel, a short 10 minute walk from the residents' mural walls.
+This was both resident artists Caitlin McDonagh & Velriya Volkova's first time painting murals in New York.

-During the week, Denton also hosted a meet and greet at his apartment in Manhattan, with previous and current residents of the program....the crew also painted the rooftop.
+During the week, Director Denton hosted a DOTR meet and greet at his apartment in Manhattan with both the current residents adn alumni who live in New York... the crew also painted the rooftop.

-Overall, Brooklyn was an amazing start for the 2019 program, and the residents created some unbelivably unique murals in the heart of Brooklyn.
+Brooklyn was an amazing start to the 2019 program.
+The residents created unique murals in the heart of Brooklyn!

 White Oak Campground, PA